rjsalvadorr/portfolio-v4a/content/blog/code/guitarragrams-process/index.md

 thumbnail: ./thumb.jpg
 ---

-Around early 2018, I compiled guitar chord diagrams as I studied various chord patterns and inversions.
-That turned into a huge Visio document, which was irritating to update.
-I figured that putting it on the web would be a much better idea.
+Earlier this year, I was studying chord patterns and wrote them into a document.
+This was a PITA to update, so I made an app out of it.

 <!-- more -->

-This was also a neat opportunity to learn some tech stuff, so I decided to jump on the Vue bandwagon for this one.
-I found that the [Vue CLI tools](https://cli.vuejs.org/guide/creating-a-project.html) didn't get in my way at all, and the Vue documentation made for an gentle learning curve for a React dev.
+I took this opportunity to learn some tech, so I decided to jump on the Vue bandwagon for it.
+I found that the [Vue CLI tools](https://cli.vuejs.org/guide/creating-a-project.html) didn't get in my way at all, and the Vue documentation made for a gentle learning curve.

 ## Process

-With this project, I just needed to figure out two things, and all the hard stuff was finished in one afternoon:
+With this project, I needed to figure out two things, and all the hard stuff was finished in one afternoon:

 1. Data format for the chord diagrams.
 I laid it out in a few JSON files here.
 1. Vue component scheme.
 I settled for four components here: